Skip to main content

 *** All elective courses require permission from the instructor and prior approval from an MEM director.

-**** MEM tuition covers two credits from Tuck School; extra tuition will be charged for additional courses.
-Tuck full-term electives are 1 credit, half-term "minis" are 0.5 credits. -
+**** A student may, but is not required to, take electives at the Tuck School of Business.
+MEM tuition covers two credits from Tuck School; extra tuition will be charged to the student for additional Tuck courses, and these additional courses must be approved by the MEM Director.
+Tuck full-term electives are 1 credit, half-term "minis" are 0.5 credits.

 MEM students must be enrolled full-time and in residence for a minimum of three academic terms.
-The degree requires the completion of 14 courses, including the industry internship.
-Students typically complete the program over four terms (15 months), starting in September and finishing in late November at the end of the following Fall term.
+Students typically complete the program over four terms (15 months) plus one summer capstone project, starting in September and finishing in late November at the end of the following Fall term.
 Deviations from the typical program timeline may occur for existing Dartmouth students who stay on to complete the MEM program.

 The MEM degree requires a total of 14 courses, with eight core courses and six electives.
 Students may choose from a variety of electives to support their academic and professional goals.
-The following program plans show some possible ways an MEM student could build their program of study, and can serve as a starting point for conversations with an MEM director who serves as their academic advisor.
+The following program plan shows one possible way an MEM student could build their program of study, and can serve as a starting point for conversations with an MEM director who serves as their academic advisor.

 Standard Curriculum Sample Plan